sneha294/trillium_trail/log/experiment_log.md

 	- planted under a 50% + 80% shade cloth (2 layers)
 	- planted on table next to cooling pads to reduce heat stress
 	- pots labeled as TRER, ARTR, and MARA with numbers 1-6

+## April 12th, 2023
+- planted the 18 rhizomes from the refrigerator
+	- 3 L pots
+	- planting mix
+		- first mixed 3:1 of sphagnum peat to sand
+		- then made 3:1 mix of (sphagnum + sand) to decomposed granite
+			- Note: turface not available, so substituted decomposed granite
+		- mix was meant to loosely follow Hale et al. 2017
+	- Note: many individuals broken at petiole (not sure about this step)
+	- planted under a 50% + 80% shade cloth (2 layers)
+	- pots labeled as TRER, ARTR, and MARA with numbers 1-6